Lalchand-M/Portfolio-for-Data-Science/README.md

 # Results and analysis:

 AirBnb Boston and Seattle dataset were analysed and found some interesting information.
-These interesting information are published on
+These interesting informations are shared below.

 * Boston and Seattle Airbnb datasets were collected and compared.
 * Machine learning model was established to predict the rental price for both cities.
 * Featured importance of the trained model were looked and checked if they make sense.
 * List of important amenities were shared as to how host can make more money by providing better services to meet customers need.